enriques17/cs445/README.md

 ### Prerequisites

-You will need a RaspberryPi B+
+You will need a RaspberryPi B+,
+A separate server, this can be in the form of a cloud server or a Linux box.

 ```
+What does this look like
 ```

 ### Installing